SEO Basics For Bloggers

 Watch this video above for a quick overview of what SEO is and how it can help you as a blogger.

-It is search engine optimization, which is the process of optimizing your content so that search engines can find it, understand what is being shared and then recommend it to people searching.
 The traffic that you get from SEO is called organic or free traffic.
-And it can be some of the best traffic you can get and one of the best ways to get people to your blog.
+And it can be some of the best traffic you can get- and one of the best ways to get people to your blog.

 Sadly, SEO is often either skipped completely or an afterthought for most bloggers.
 I personally had been lucky enough over the years that I still got search traffic even when I wasn’t even doing the bare minimum that I already knew had to be done.
-But I left millions of page views on the table by not doing even basic SEO for my posts.
-Had I really gone all out from the beginning or much earlier in my blogging career, (and again this wouldn’t have been difficult to do), I could have had multiple times the traffic I did.
+I didn’t make it the priority it should have been and I left millions of page views on the table by not doing even basic SEO for my posts.
+Had I really gone all out from the beginning (or much earlier in my blogging career), which wouldn’t have been difficult to do, I could have had multiple times the traffic I did.

-Eventually, I started to realize what a huge advantage bloggers have that just do the most basic, timeless SEO on their blogs and I started to create an easy to follow and pretty basic plan.
+Eventually, I started to realize what a huge advantage bloggers have that just do the most basic, timeless SEO on their blogs and I started to create an easy-to-follow and pretty basic plan for my blog.

 Think of it this way… if you did just a few things to optimize your blog posts, you would already be way ahead of the competition.
 Most other website owners don’t know how to do even these few things.
-This was my ah-ha moment and how I started to realize that even basic SEO is important to do.
+This was my ah-ha moment and how I started to realize that even basic SEO is important to do and can make a huge impact.

 The best part is that many of these basic optimizations can be done quickly once you have an action plan in place for every blog post you write.